-Interest expense consist of interest costs and the related amortization of the debt discount and deferred issuance costs on our outstanding debt.
+Interest expense consists of interest costs and the related amortization of the debt discount and deferred issuance costs on our outstanding debt.
+Interest expense also consists of changes in the fair value of our interest rate cap agreement.

 Loss on Extinguishment of Debt